Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Experimental

 Step \#1: RT $\xrightarrow[]{t=5s}$ 600$^\circ$C (5s) $\xrightarrow[]{t=5s}$ RT \\

 Step \#2: RT(60s) $\xrightarrow[]{t=5s}$850$^\circ$C (5s) $\xrightarrow[]{t=5s}$ RT \\

 The first step aims to desorb residual gas atoms and is accompanied by a short pressure boost.
 The second step ensures a reassembly of the surface after adsorbate desorption.
 During the second step, no further pressure boost occurs.
-The sample refresh is analyzed by LEED and STM experiments after step \#1 and step \#2 of the recovery sequence, see Fig. \ref{Fig:Refresh} (c) and (d).
+The sample refresh is analyzed by LEED and STM experiments after step \#1 and step \#2 of the recovery sequence; see Fig. \ref{Fig:Refresh} (c) and (d).
 After step \#1, no Si(553)-Au spots but rather (1$\times$1) spots are observed.
 The STM overview scan reveals a rough, disordered sample surface.
 After step \#2, LEED and STM images indicate a well-ordered Si(553)-Au atomic wire array.
 No significant difference is visible when comparing the LEED image to the freshly prepared sample; cf. Fig. \ref{Fig:Refresh} (a) and (d).
 There is only a slight increase in the number of defects visible in the STM image.

 This process can be repeated many times without significantly losing sample quality visible in LEED and STM.
 Later on, we will see only a small irreversible component in our ARPES result.
 Nevertheless, the quality is very high after many repetitions.
-This contrasts the one-step process suggested in Refs. \onlinecite{Altmann2001} and \onlinecite{Okuda2010}, which can only be repeated several times without sample degradation.
+This contrasts the one-step process suggested in Refs. \cite{Altmann2001} and \cite{Okuda2010}, which can only be repeated a limited number without sample degradation.
 A plausible explanation for this difference may be a considerable loss of Au-atoms when combining adsorbate desorption and surface reordering in one step.